Continuous 24/7 shift systems

 How many teams?

-Essentially, shift patterns for 24/7 continuous shiftworking can be based on any number of teams from 3 upwards depending on requirements.
+The number of teams needed for 24/7 continuous shiftworking can be anything from three upwards depending on requirements.
 The shift pattern examples described above are used when there is a flat requirement of one team 24/7.
 However, the demand may vary through the week and this will be one of the factors affecting the number of teams needed.
 Note that, in some cases a team might just consist of one person.
 If you email us your requirements we can provide you with advice and give you a quote for devising some example shift patterns.